gor-mkrtchyan/Marketing_Analytics_Group3/README.md

 - Import CSV files into the `BookStore` database.

 4. **Run FastAPI Server:**
+- Make sure you are in the directory bookstore/api
 - Run the following script to open the Swagger : python run.py
-- After the code is run check the terminalyou will find (http://127.0.0.1:8000 ) press ctrl and right click to open it in the browser.
+- After the code is run check the terminal you will find (http://127.0.0.1:8000 ) press ctrl and right click to open it in the browser.
 - Then next of http://127.0.0.1:8000 add http://127.0.0.1:8000/docs and press enter.
 - GET, POST, PUt available for the books.csv